anthonymr/anthony-blog/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Create model and add validation.
+- Add validations to the model.
 - Create controllers.
-- Create web interface.
+- Create a web interface.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>